vlfeat/autonn/README.md

 The `examples` directory has heavily-commented samples.
 These can be grouped in two categories:

 - The *minimal* examples (in `examples/minimal`) are very short and self-contained.
 They are scripts so you can inspect and explore the resulting variables in the command window.
-The SGD optimization is a simple `for` loop, so if you prefer to have full control over learning this is the way to go.

-- The *full* examples (in `examples/cnn` and `examples/rnn`) demonstrate training using `cnn_train_autonn`, equivalent to the MatConvNet `cnn_train` function.
-This includes the standard options, such as checkpointing and different solvers.
+- The *full* examples (in `examples/cnn` and `examples/rnn`) demonstrate usage of the AutoNN training packages.
+These include several standard solvers (e.g. Adam, AdaGrad), CNN models (including automatically downloading pre-trained models), and datasets (e.g. ImageNet, CIFAR-10).
+You can override the parameters on the command window, and experiment with different models and settings.

-The ImageNet and MNIST examples work exactly the same as the corresponding MatConvNet examples, except for the network definitions.
-There is also a text LSTM example (`examples/rnn/rnn_lstm_shakespeare.m`), and a CNN on toy data (`examples/cnn/cnn_toy_data_autonn.m`), which provides a good starting point for training on custom datasets.

 # Screenshots #